-TBD: Announcement of winners
+Mid-December: Announcement of winners

 Participants are welcome to any analysis technique ranging from simple static methods to complex nonlinear dynamic methods.
 Participants are expected to provide a short description of the methods used, fill out a survey provided by the organizers related to the analysis and results, and provide a copy of their analysis model if they used generally available software packages.
 The results shall be judged in two categories: